scikit-learn/enhancement_proposals/slep000/proposal.rst

 To allow gathering of additional design and interface feedback before committing to long term stability for a feature or API, a SLEP may also be marked as ``Provisional``.
-This is short for“Provisionally Accepted”, and indicates that the proposal has been accepted for inclusion in the reference implementation, but additional user feedback is needed before the full design can be considered ``Final``.
+This is short for "Provisionally Accepted", and indicates that the proposal has been accepted for inclusion in the reference implementation, but additional user feedback is needed before the full design can be considered ``Final``.
 Unlike regular accepted SLEPs, provisionally